 Originally from Oklahoma, Dr. Sarah Christensen completed her undergraduate education at Oklahoma State University and received her M.D. degree from the University of Oklahoma Health Sciences Center in 1995.
 She completed a residency in pediatrics at Children’s Hospital of Oklahoma in 1998 and moved to Medford subsequently.
 In addition to her pediatric practice, Dr. Christensen has served as Medical Director of Pediatrics for Providence Medford Medical Center and Women and Children’s Department Chair for Rogue Regional Medical Center.
 She has served as Chair of the Peer Review and Patient Safety Committee at RRMC and is an Assistant Professor of Pediatrics for Western University of Health Sciences.
 She is board certified in pediatrics and a fellow of the American Academy of Pediatrics.
 When not working she enjoys life in the Rogue Valley with her husband and two children.
 Dr. Christensen is accepting a limited number of new patients each month, so call to inquire as to her current availability.

 Martin Young, MD, FAAP

 Dr. Young received his bachelor’s degree in Sports Medicine from Pepperdine University in 1989 and his medical degree from the University of Colorado School of Medicine in 1993.
 He went on to complete his pediatric residency at Wilford Hall U.S. Air Force Medical Center in San Antonio, Texas.
 He served as a pediatrician in the Air Force for seven years before moving to the Rogue Valley in 2000.
 He is board certified in pediatrics and is a fellow of the American Academy of Pediatrics.
-His hobbies include snow skiing, playing guitar, and spending time with his wife and 8 children.
+He is currently serving as Women’s and Children’s chair for Rogue Regional Medical Center.
+His hobbies include snow skiing, playing guitar, and spending time with his wife and 9 children.